 Americans investing in America is a fantastic way to help revive parts of the United States that for one reason or another are struggling economically or are simply just holding on by a thread.

 Plus, the benefit of investing in these areas is that you won’t have that much competition and the government will allow you to create your project mostly hassle-free as they will do anything to make sure your investment is a go.

 Of all the campaign promises and government programs that Donald Trump said Americans will benefit if he is elected this is the most promising one.
 One aspect of this tax bill that is also intriguing is that includes territories of the United States.

 People forget that Puerto Rico is part of the United States.
-Just in case you forgot I will gladly remind you again, Puerto Rico is part of the United States and ahs not been having the best of times recently thanks to Hurricane Maria.
+Just in case you forgot I will gladly remind you again, Puerto Rico is part of the United States and has not been having the best of times recently thanks to Hurricane Maria.

 Hurricane Maria destroyed vast parts of the island leaving many people and businesses to flee in search of another location.
 Because of this reason, and other social and economic factors, 98% of Puerto Rico is an opportunity zone.

 The tax shelter offered by the Tax Cut and Jobs Act offers you, the investor, to privately invest in Puerto Rico with little to none government interference and also to help yourself by reducing your capital gains taxes.